userver-framework/userver/scripts/docs/en/userver/tutorial/http_caching.md

 @snippet samples/http_caching/static_config.yaml  HTTP caching sample - static config deps

-### Dynamic configuration

-Dynamic configuration is close to the basic configuration from
-@ref scripts/docs/en/userver/tutorial/hello_service.md .

-All the values are described in at @ref scripts/docs/en/schemas/dynamic_configs.md.

-A production ready service would dynamically retrieve the above options at runtime from a configuration service.
-See
-@ref scripts/docs/en/userver/tutorial/config_service.md for insights on how to change the above options on the fly, without restarting the service.

 ### Cache component usage

 Now the cache could be used just as any other component.
 For example, a handler